JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 Clients: the client software used by end-users to join MUC rooms.

+Moderator: A room role that is usually associated with room admins but that can be granted to non-admins.

 MUC: The [multi-user chat protocol for text-based conferencing](https://xmpp.org/extensions/xep-0045.html).

+Participant: An occupant who does not have admin status; in a moderated room, a participant is further defined as having voice (in contrast to a visitor).
+A participant has a role of "participant".

+Role: A temporary position or privilege level within a room, distinct from a user's long-lived affiliation with the room; the possible roles are "moderator", "participant", and "visitor" (it is also possible to have no defined role).
+A role lasts only for the duration of an occupant's visit to a room.
+See [XEP-0045](https://xmpp.org/extensions/xep-0045.html).

+Room administrator: A user empowered by the room owner to perform administrative functions such as banning users; however, a room administrator is not allowed to change the room configuration or to destroy the room.
+An admin has an affiliation of "admin".
+See [XEP-0045](https://xmpp.org/extensions/xep-0045.html).

 Room owner: users that have special access to a room, and that can edit room configuration.
 See [XEP-0045 - Owner Use Cases](https://xmpp.org/extensions/xep-0045.html#owner).